doitintl/iris3/README.md

           (Or create a bucket and look at the log.)
         * In that file you see `"methodName": "storage.buckets.create"`.

-4. Add roles in `roles.yaml` allowing Iris to list, get, and update (add labels to) your resources.
+4. Add roles in `roles.yaml` allowing Iris, for each resource type, to list, get, and update (permission setLabels, for resources where it is available, or update where it is not).

 ### Testing